kick-mind/date-src/src/README.md

 You can easily implement your own Calendar by extending Calendar class and implementing abstract methods.

-The first calendar you add to  Calendars collection is set as default calendar.
 If you create a DateTime object and don't provide a value for the calendar parameter, the default calendar of application is used as the calendar of that DateTime object.
 You can set the default calendar of the project at runtime:

 ```